Police investigating shooting of security guard outside Drake’s Toronto home - Local News 8

 He is one of the best-selling recording artists of all time.
 A five-time Grammy Award winner known for hits like “Nice For What,” Drake was recognized by the Recording Industry Association of America last year for becoming the first artist to sell more than 200 million units.

-The lyrical battle between Drake and Lamar intensified recently as each released songs about the other, with personal and professional jabs that have fueled online debate among their fanbases.
+The lyrical battle between Drake and Lamar intensified recently as each released songs about the other, with personal and professional jabs that have fueled online debate among their fans.

 Representatives for Lamar were not immediately available.